LiuElvin/STAT_302_Final_Project/README.md

 - Above is an **ad hoc wireless network** with 0 disconnected clusters/components (fully connected)

-  - In this case, $R_c = 14.6896$ such that nodes within $14.6896 \text{ units}$ of each other are connected
+  - In this case, $\text{maximum } R_c = 40.3285$ such that nodes within $40.3285 \text{ units}$ of each other are connected

-  - For this distribution of devices, $14.6896$ is the minimum line segment length necessary to create a fully connected network
+  - For this distribution of devices, $40.3285$ is the minimum line segment length necessary to create a fully connected network

 # Connected Ad Hoc Network